kelvinwatson/RapidJot/README.md

 ### Continuous Integration
 Travis CI is used to ensure that the build and tests pass with each merge.

+### Google Awareness API
+Google's Awareness API will be used to add location/weather data to blog posts.

 ## License
 Apache License v2.0